-The source and extent of microplastics in Port Phillip Bay, and its catchment, are largely unknown.
-This project, led by Sustainability Victoria, and in partnership with EPA Victoria and Melbourne Water, engaged volunteers and scientists in a whole-of-catchment collaborative research project to better understand the sources and impacts of microplastics in Port Phillip Bay and its catchment.
+This citizen science project, led by Sustainability Victoria in partnership with EPA Victoria and Melbourne Water engaged volunteers and scientists in a whole-of-catchment collaborative research project to better understand the sources and impacts of microplastics in Port Phillip Bay.

 - Development of a sand sampling methodology

-This stage engaged a range of organisations and scientists to collaboratively design a sand sampling methodology for the citizen scientists to use.
-This was done in the field over a few days, testing various tools and techniques to develop a simple, yet efficient and effective, sampling method to collect sand samples for analysis.
+A range of organisations and scientists collaboratively designed a sand sampling methodology for the citizen scientists to use.
+This was completed in the field, testing various tools and techniques to develop a simple, efficient and effective sampling method to collect sand samples for analysis.

 - Data analysis and reporting